 I think matching with a good recruiter is actually the number one thing to look for in a staffing agency.
 When working with an agency, you are really primarily working with a recruiter and you want to find somebody that works for you.

 Things to consider when looking for a recruiter:

 - Does this person appear to be honest and knowledgeable about what you need to know?

 - Can the recruiter provide references of other therapists that he/she has worked with?

 - Is the recruiter available when you need to speak to them?
-Time zones and work schedules mean that communication is not always going to happen between your recruiter’s 9-5; so are they available when you are?
+Time zones and work schedules mean that you may need to communicate with the recruiter outside their 9-5, so are they available when you are?